 You may request consideration of DACA if you:

-- Was under the age of 31 as of June 15, 2012 (calculate your age as of that date, not the age you are when you wish to apply)*;
+- Were under the age of 31 as of June 15, 2012 (your age is frozen as of that date;

-- Has continuously resided in the US since June 15, 2007*, up to the present time (a brief, innocent departure from the United States during that time may not disqualify you from applying for DACA;
+- Have continuously resided in the United States since June 15, 2007, up to the present time (a brief, innocent departure from the United States during that time may not disqualify you from applying for DACA;

 - Were physically present in the United States on June 15, 2012, and at the time of making your request for consideration of deferred action with USCIS;

 - Had no lawful status on June 15, 2012, meaning that:

 - You never had a lawful immigration status on or before June 15, 2012, or